Peroxide Hazardous material: all for hazard class 5

 Hazard class 5 labeling for transport

-In transport, it is elementary that the substances of hazard class 5 are provided with a suitable label.
+In traffic, it is elementary that the substances of hazard class 5 are provided with a suitable label.
 For this purpose, there are legally prescribed GHS symbols that classify the chemicals according to intrinsic properties.
-They are defined in Article 17 of the CLP Regulation and must be noted on the hazard labels and panels.
+They are defined in CLP Article 17 and must be included on hazard labels and panels.

-In addition, it is important that the driver receives instruction in the transport of hazardous substances and is qualified to transport goods accordingly – this ensures that the correct measures are taken in the event of damage.
-Furthermore, the flammable oxidizing substances must be marked with an “O” so that arriving rescue forces can provide targeted assistance.
+In addition, it is important that the driver receives instruction for the transport of hazardous substances and is qualified to transport goods accordingly - this ensures that the correct measures are taken in the event of damage.
+Furthermore, the flammable oxidizing substances must be marked with an "O" so that arriving rescue forces can properly assist.

 Behavior in the event of damage

-In the event of damage or an occupational accident involving substances of hazard class 5.1 or 5.2, rapid action is required.
-The consequences can sometimes be considerable, which is why employees should be regularly instructed in first aid measures.
+If a case of damage or an occupational accident involving substances of hazard class 5.1 or 5.2 should actually occur, rapid action is required.
+The effects can sometimes be considerable, which is why employees should be regularly instructed in first aid measures.
 In the case of flammable oxidizing substances, the following behavioral measures apply in particular:

-Wash eyes with clean water for at least 10 minutes immediately after contact.
+Rinse eyes with clean water for at least 10 minutes immediately after contact.
 Keep the eyes open during this process.
-Afterwards, a sterile bandage must be tied around the eyes and medical treatment sought.
+Afterwards, a sterile bandage must be tied around the eyes and medical treatment must be sought.
 This also applies to contact with the skin.
-Immediately remove clothing that has been in contact with organic peroxides.
-Also cover wounds aseptically.
+Immediately remove clothing that has come into contact with organic peroxides.
+Also cover wounds in a germ-free manner.

-After swallowing these substances, immediately rinse your mouth with water and drink it in small sips.
-Medical treatment is also mandatory after such an incident.
+Immediately rinse your mouth with water after swallowing these substances and drink this also in small sips.
+Likewise, medical treatment is mandatory after such an incident.

-If respiratory organs come into contact with substances of hazard class 5 or peroxide as a hazardous material, the affected person must be carried and positioned with the upper body elevated.
+Should respiratory organs come into contact with hazard class 5 substances or peroxide as a hazardous material, the affected person must be carried exclusively and positioned with the upper body elevated.
 In addition, steroids should be inhaled immediately afterwards.
-If breathing difficulties occur, oxygen must also be inhaled.
-Once again, medical care must be sought.
+If respiratory distress occurs, oxygen is also part of the inhalation requirement.
+The following applies once again - medical care must be sought

 Caution when handling peroxide Dangerous goods